In this article, we are going to talk about the best VST plugins for hip hop production – drums machines and synth VSTs in particular.

 I really like the interface of this plugin.
 It’s a lot more user-friendly and intuitive.
 It comes with 46 presets and if you want you can upgrade to the premium version of the plugin.

 I don’t like the idea of having a free and a paid version because it usually means you have to pay to get the best features.
-It’s partially right with Zebralette, but even if you don’t upgrade, you still get a full functioning VST synth with a lot of features.
+It’s partially right with Zebralette.

-So this will be everything for this post about the best VST plugins.
+So this will be everything for this post about the best VST plugins for hip hop production.
 Both paid and free ones have their up and downsides.
-You choose in between the price and the capacity/potential.
+You choose in between the price and the capacity/potential of a particular drum machine or synth VST.

 If you are just starting out and don’t feel like investing a lot of money, go for free ones for now.
 Been producing for a while now and want to step up your game?
 The paid VSTs will go above and beyond to make this come true.